Flat Roofing Options & Costs

 Flat roofs which should not not be totally flat as its needs to give a small fall in order to direct water using 1 degree fall to direct water to the gutter.
 Flat roofs are popular usually on rear or side extensions avoiding the need for an apex or pitch.
 With some buildings depending on where the windows are giving better views and vista.

 Our roofing team are highly trained flat roofers in south dublin.
 We know that poor drainage is usually the number one cause of leaks in flat roofs, because the water is more likely to collect on top.
 Regular monitoring is required for structures with flat roofs to prevent puddles from forming since the weight of the water will eventually lead to structural damage.
 Bitumen or Asphalt is a common material used on flat roofs and a contractor will need to repair any cracks caused by drainage issues.
 To seal cracks on a flat roof, the cost can be approximately €500 to €1,200.

-Roofing Contractors Cost is based on material and location of leak
+Roofing Repair Costs is based on material and location of leak

 The material your flat roof is made of will have a direct impact on where you’re likely to find a leak.
 When hiring a contractor, it’s important to advise the professional of the material to confirm they have experience repairing this type of roof.